icons8/lunacy-docs/docs/support.md

  Nothing.
 Lunacy is completely free (no hidden charges, no ads, no locked features).

-### Q: How would I know when to update Lunacy?
+### Question: How would I know when to update Lunacy?

 The Windows Store version updates silently.
 If not, check that you [have](https://support.microsoft.com/en-gb/help/15081/windows-turn-on-automatic-app-updates) automatic updates on.
 We recommend this option.

-### Q: Once there are updates, will I have to reinstall Lunacy, or do they install automatically?
+### Question: Once there are updates, will I have to reinstall Lunacy, or do they install automatically?

 If you installed Lunacy with a downloadable installer, it will notify you about the update with an alert in the window title.